thanhminhmr/MyCV/README.md

+# My Personal CV, based on AltaCV

+For more information on the AltaCV theme, please follow [this link](https://github.com/liantze/AltaCV).
+Below is the original README.md from the AltaCV project.

 # AltaCV, yet another LaTeX CV/Résumé class

 v1.6.5 (3 Nov 2022), by LianTze Lim (liantze@gmail.com)

-* Added \mynames{...} to specify names to be highlighted in the publication list on 3 Nov 2022
+* Added `\mynames{...}` to specify names to be highlighted in the publication list on 3 Nov 2022
 * Starred `\NewInfoField*` command to handle Mastodon; Icons, `\cvskills`, `\wheelchart` have "copyable" text values; `\cvskill` supports numerical values {0.5, 1, ..., 4.5, 5} on 21 May 2021
 * Moved `biblatex`-related code to `*.cfg` files for easier edit on 8 May 2021
 * Removed dependency on `academicons` on 12 Apr 2021